Ricky12Awesome/packwiz-modlist/README.md

 # Overwrite output file if it exists
 packwizml --force # short: -F

+# Prints out all data as json so it can be used in scripts
+packwizml --json

 # Sets the verbosity of logging
 # possible values: Off, Error, Warn, Info, Debug, Trace
 packwizml --log-level=Off # short: -v